antiguru/rahmen/README.md

 For example, this is useful when you want to globally change or remove something regardless in which tag it appears ( because it can appear in several tags, or you don't remember the exact tag, ...)

-After this, the basic processing is finished, and the information line could be shown below the image.

 ### Advanced processing using Python code